Updated: Dec 13, 2021

 The woodman's cot could be one of many he came across in his travels across Southern England and Wales.
-However it seems probable that he is describing the estate cottage, Upper Ashford Lodge, at the bottom of Stoner Hill, on the fork down to Ashford and opposite the entrance to the ancient Old Stoner hill track.
-It still hunches soft into the hillside below ivied trees and its smoke rises up straight, sheltered from the prevailing west wind (though not from the south).
-And for ET it would have been an old house, comfortable with itself, compared to his current and previous homes - both new build.
+There are two candidates that are most likely as ET would have passed one or other on two of his ways up to his study from Yew Tree cottage.
+The first is the estate cottage, Upper Ashford Lodge, at the bottom of Stoner Hill, on the fork down to Ashford and opposite the entrance to the ancient Old Stoner Hill track.

-Upper Ashford Lodge seems to have originally been called Ashford Lodge but its name was changed probably to save confusion when the much more substantial Ashford House down the lane was renamed Ashford Lodge.
+Upper Ashford Lodge seems to have originally been called Ashford Lodge and it was the gatehouse to Ashford House, later renamed Ashford Lodge.
 Before and after ET's sojourn in Steep, it had various tenants including two well-diggers, a small farmer (6 acres) and carter, and later after WW1 a domestic gardener for the newly built house at Ashford Chace, At the 1911 census it was empty.
-So no woodman in the records, as far as I can see, but he may have been one of the tenants during ET's 10 years in Steep.
-The other possible candidate for the cot in the immediate neighbourhood would be Lutcombe cottage at the entrance of Lutcombe bottom, above Lutcombe pond.
-However this appears to have been a ruin by the time ET was writing poetry - he wrote A Tale in 1915 about the ruins that remained.

 Walks round Stoner Hill